DiogoValente22/DiogoValente22/README.md

 ## Public information

 My name is Diogo Valente.
-I am a front-end developerand working with VTEX and i am graduated in computer science
+I am a front-end developer, working with VTEX and i am graduated in computer science

 ## Detailed information